VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/FILTER_X/README.md

 ![Screenshot 2024-04-28 023239](https://github.com/nateb16/VoronUsers/assets/40711977/3633bced-85b7-49b9-b1fb-3bf8002b6689)

-DISCLAIMER:
+<h2>DISCLAIMER 1:</h2> the exhaust grill, mounting bracket and rear cover are based of VORON parts.
+They are not of my own original design or creation.

+DISCLAIMER 2:
-I no longer maintain this github because of this I am not going to be uploading the stl's to github.
+I no longer maintain this github because of this I am not going to be regularly uplading the most up to date stl's to github.
 Instead there will be a link to a friends printables where you may download the mod from.
-By doing this you continue to support development trough prusameter's
+By doing this you continue to support development through prusameter's